Bed Bug Lawyer Texas

 Compensation Available for Bed Bug Bite Cases

-- All bodily damages - including medical care, future medical and rehabilitation expenses including requirement for cosmetic surgery to rid of post bite scarring.
+- All Bodily Damages - This includes medical care, future medical and rehabilitation expenses, and potential cosmetic surgery to rid of post-bite scarring.

-- Non-economic damages - pain and suffering, PTSD, anxiety disorder and depression from bites.
+- Non-economic Damages - Pain and suffering, PTSD, anxiety disorder, and depression are just a few of the potential psychological effects stemming from bed bug bites.

 Should I Hire an Attorney to Represent Me in a Bed Bug Case?